-The IEEE 802.11a standard, using the 5 GHz band, and the IEEE 802.11n draft standard, using the 2.4 GHz or 5 GHz band, are not available on ad-hoc networks.

-- Turn on the WIRELESS switch. - 2 Click the VAIO Smart Network icon on the taskbar. - 3 Click the switch next to your desired wireless option(s) to toggle it to On in the VAIO Smart Network window.
-Make sure the WIRELESS indicator light turns on. - 4 Click Start and Control Panel. - 5 Click View network status and tasks under Network and Internet. - 6 Click Set up a new connection or network. - 7 Select an option to specify the ad-hoc network settings and click Next. - 8 Follow the on-screen instructions.
+- The IEEE 802.11a standard, using the 5 GHz band, and the IEEE 802.11n draft standard, using the 2.4 GHz or 5 GHz band, are not available on ad-hoc networks. - Turn on the WIRELESS switch. - 2 Click the button next to or above your desired wireless option(s) in the VAIO Smart Network window.
+Make sure the WIRELESS indicator light turns on. - 3 Click Start and Control Panel. - 4 Click View network status and tasks under Network and Internet. - 5 Click Set up a new connection or network. - 6 Select an option to specify the ad-hoc network settings and click Next. - 7 Follow the on-screen instructions.